 For a long time, in fact, for several years, I’ve been in possession of a very attractive leaflet, titled ‘Liverpool’s Botanic Collection’.
 This is what it looks like:

 It describes a veritable cornucopia of botanical delights, saying they are displayed in the ‘Glass Houses of The Walled Garden at Croxteth Hall and Country Park’.
-On the back of the leaflet is a map of Liverpool’s first Botanic Garden, founded in 1802 by William Roscoe.
+On the back of the leaflet is a map of Liverpool’s first Botanic Garden, just off Crown Street, founded in 1802 by William Roscoe.
 Plus a sketch of some very grand glasshouses.

 Me and Ronnie had stumbled across the walled garden at Croxteth Hall early this year on a wet January afternoon on one of our rambles, and it certainly didn’t look anything like the exotic bounty illustrated on the leaflet.
 It was closed too.
 A dog walker told me he thought it wasn’t open anymore.